Robert-Jan/dive/README.md

 # Dive
-Dive is a web based application to make Kanban boards in your browser.
+Dive is a loose clone of Stack Overflow.
 The purpose of this project is to learn new technologies for the author.
 The following technologies are used:

 - Docker
 - ASP.NET Core 5